Giftbit/lightrail-stripe-java/README.md

 Stripe.apiKey = "...";
 Lightrail.apiKey = "...";

-//get the stripe token and the gift code
 String stripeToken = "...";
-String giftCode = "...";
+String shopperId = "..."; //customer's identifier in your system.

 Map<String, Object> params = new HashMap<String, Object>();
 params.put("amount", orderTotal);
 params.put("currency", orderCurrency);
 params.put("source", stripeToken);
-params.put("code", giftCode);
+params.put("shopperId", shopperId);

 SimulatedStripeLightrailSplitTenderCharge simulatedCharge = StripeLightrailSplitTenderCharge.simulate(params);

 int creditCardShare = simulatedCharge.getStripeShare();
-int giftCodeShare = simulatedCharge.getLightrailShare();
+int accountShare = simulatedCharge.getLightrailShare();
 System.out.println(
-  String.format("Will charge %s%s on your gift card and %s%s on your credit card..",
+  String.format("Will charge %s%s on the account card and %s%s on the credit card..",
                 orderCurrency,
-                giftCodeShare,
+                accountShare,
                 orderCurrency,
                 creditCardShare));

 StripeLightrailSplitTenderCharge committedCharge = simulatedCharge.commit();
 ```

 If you do not provide any Lightrail parameters, the entire transaction will be charged to Stripe.
 Similarly, if you do not provide any Stripe parameters, the library will attempt to charge the entire transaction to Lightrail.
-In that case, if the value of the Card is not enough to cover the entire transaction amount, you will receive a `BadParameterException` asking you to provide a Stripe parameter.
+In that case, if the value of the Card is not enough to cover the entire transaction amount, you will receive a `BadParameterException` stating that you must provide a Stripe parameter for this transaction.

 When both of Lightrail and Stripe parameters are provided, the library will try to split the payment, in such a way that Lightrail contributes to the payment to the maximum possible extent.
 This usually means: